XiaofanHuCoding/Dataquest_Project/README.md

 # Dataquest_Project
 Dataquest projects

-1. The first project is App store project
+1. The first project is App store
+2. The second project is Hacker News